danjohnson3141/Jekyll-Test/messages/DELETE-&#47;messages&#47;:message_id.md

 <!-- --- title: DELETE /messages/:message_id -->

-This route changes the 'sender_deleted' or 'recipient_deleted' flags on messages from 0 to 1.
+This route changes the 'sender_deleted' or 'recipient_deleted' flags on *one* message from 0 to 1.
 Messages are never actually deleted, just invisibly archived.

 =
 #### Authentication